zioproto/istio-aks-example/README.md

 az keyvault certificate import --vault-name $keyvaultname -n $cluster-ca-cert -f ca-cert-and-key.pem );
 done
 ```

+> If the `az keyvault certificate import` step fails complaining about the PEM format, try the workaround published here: https://github.com/Azure/azure-cli/issues/8099#issuecomment-795180979

 # Create the ServiceProviderClass

 Now we create the Service Provider Class that will allow us to consume secrets from the Azure Key Vault.